45 Tips and Tools for Travel Nursing Road Trips

 39) Bring Sleeping Gear

 Truck stops, roadside hotels, motels and camp grounds can be really noisy and brightly lit.
-Plus, it can be tough to get comfortable when sleeping in your car.
+Also, it can be tough to get comfortable if you choose to sleep in your car.
 So, consider bringing an eye mask, ear plugs and travel pillow.

 This eye mask from Temper-Pedic is my personal favorite.